Use of College Vehicles Procedure -70.02.01

-- Students and college volunteers are not authorized to drive college vehicles.
+- Students and college volunteers are not permitted to drive college vehicles.
 Only college employees can drive.

-- For those vehicles assigned directly to an individual staff member, responsibility for keys, credit cards, and maintenance shall be the responsibility of the individual staff member.
+- If vehicles are assigned directly to an employee, the responsibility for keys, credit cards, and vehicle cleanliness and fueling shall be the responsibility of that employee.

-- Vehicles picked up from plant operations are to be returned to the designated motor pool vehicle parking spaces.
-The keys, credit cards, and completed vehicle reservation/trip form must be deposited in the key drop box upon return of the vehicle.
+- Vehicles picked up from the facilities department are to be returned to the designated motor pool vehicle parking spaces.
+The keys, credit cards, and completed vehicle reservation trip form must be deposited in the key drop box upon return of the vehicle.

-- Vehicles picked up from the athletic department are to be returned to the parking area in front of the athletic and fitness center upon completion of travel, regardless of time or day.
-If a college vehicle is returned when the athletic department is closed, the keys, credit cards, and completed vehicle reservation/trip form must be given to a guard in the public safety office.
+- Vehicles picked up from the athletic department are to be returned to the parking area in front of the athletic and fitness center.
+If a college vehicle is returned when the athletic department is closed, the keys, credit cards, and completed vehicle reservation trip form must be given to the public safety office.

 Responsibilities of Driver